JohnWCartmell/ERScript/html/change-2-Jun-2023..partB.md

 	6. For relationship `projection_rel: pullback -> reference` specify `type=type::entity_type`.
 		 - Generate and check that the unwanted foreign key (`projection_rel_type`) is no longer there.

-5. Check that instance validation of `ERA..physical` has no errors.
+6. Check that instance validation of `ERA..physical` has no errors.
 Specifically check that unnamed relationships no longer are flagged as errors.

 #### Testing
+- Build the meta model.
+- Inspect the generated code for xpath_evaluate is equivalent to the previously hand written patch version.
+- Instance validate the model xxx.
+This instance validation failed previous to the patch to inverse.
+Check that the validation now runs to completion.
+- Instance validate the xpath model.